seanbreckenridge/exobrain/theory_books/sicp/05/README.md

               (children tree) )))
 ```

 Since `treemap` calls itself and also `map`, which does more recursive calls, its called `mutual recursion`.
-Using mutual recusion hides lots of intermediate state that would otherwise exist.
+Using mutual recursion hides lots of intermediate state that would otherwise exist.
 Its possible to do the following iteratively, but it means you'd have to have some way to represent the 'current state' of the execution and objects that describe incomplete actions.

 ### Queue